Nebo15/qbill.docs/source/includes/_best_practices.md

 To perform an idempotent request, attach a unique key to any ```POST```, ```DELETE``` or ```PUT``` request made to the API via the ```Idempotency-Key: <key>``` header.

 How you create unique keys is completely up to you.
 We suggest using random strings or UUIDs.
 We'll always send back the same response for requests made with the same key.
-However, you cannot use the same key with different request parameters.
+However, you cannot use the same key with different request parameters (We will return error in this case).
 The keys expire after 24 hours.

+(TODO: Clarify duplicate idempotency key error.)

 ## Conditional requests